 Spring is the perfect window between the frigid chill of winter and the scorching humidity of summer.
 Temperatures are usually mild, typically falling into the 60s and 70s, which is ideal for most activities.

-It’s cooler than what you might expect inside a building but there’s no need for a thick coat to make it through your day.
+It’s cooler than you might expect inside a building, but there’s no need for a thick coat to make it through your day.
 Spring temps are consistently within the Goldilocks range!

 Spring is when the birds come back!
 Sure, there are winter birds, birds that stick around all year, building a nest somewhere warm and cozy up with tiny bird-sized mugs of hot bird-chocolate during the cold months, but who cares about those birds?

 We’re talking about the birds that migrate south during the winter (living the dream!) and then come back north when temperatures go back up.
 Spring is when you’ll notice them coming back home.
 They’ll be all settled into their warm-weather nests by summer.